-Clinical Guideline Recommendations who are already receiving aspirin and clopidogrel, upstream GP IIb/IIIa inhibitors are not recommended.
-In patients with a history of stroke and/or transient ischemic attack for whom PCI is planned, prasugrel is potentially harmful as part of dual antiplatelet therapy.
-Additional antiplatelat and antipage wildling the same Additional antiplatelet and anticoagulation therapy In an initial conservative strategy with no subsequent features that would necessitate diagnostic angiography, a stress test should be performed.
-If the patient is classified as not low-risk, diagnostic angiography should be performed.
+Clinical Cuidalina Decemmendations Clinical Guideline Recommendations who are already receiving aspirin and clopidogrel, upstream GP IIb/IIIa inhibitors are not recommended.
+In patients with a history of stroke and/or transient ischemic attack for whom PCI is planned, prasugrel is potentially harmful as part of dual antiplatelet therapy. antiplatelet therapy.
+Additional antiplatelet and anticoagulation therapy In an initial conservative strategy with no subsequent features that would necessitate diagnostic angiography, a stress test should be performed. o If the patient is classified as not low-risk, diagnostic angiography should be performed.
 If the patient is classified as low-risk, the following should take place in preparation for discharge: Continue aspirin indefinitely.
 Continue clopidogrel for at least one month and ideally up to one year.
 Discontinue IV GP IIb/IIIa inhibitor if started previously.
 Continue UFH for 48 hours or administer enoxaparin or fondaparinux for the duration of hospitalization, up to eight days, and then discontinue anticoagulant therapy.
-If CABG was selected as a postangiography management strategy, the following instructions should be followed: Continue aspirin.
+If CABG was selected as a postangiography management strategy, the following instructions about the followed: following instructions should be followed: o Continue aspirin.
+Continue aspirin.
 Discontinue IV GP IIb/IIIa inhibitor four hours before CABG.
 Anticoagulant therapy should be managed as follows: Continue UFH.
 Discontinue enoxaparin 12 to 24 hours, fondaparinux 24 hours, and bivalirudin three hours before CABG and dose with UFH per institutional practice.
-In patients taking a thienopyridine in whom CABG is planned and can be delayed it is recommended that the drug he discentioued to ellow for delayed, it is recommended that the drug be discontinued to allow for dissipation of the antiplatelet effect.
-The period of withdrawal should be at least five days in patients receiving clopidogrel and at least seven in those receiving prasugrel unless the need for revascularization and/or the net benefit of the thienopyridine outweighs the potential risk of excess bleeding. • When PCI has been selected as a postangiography management strategy, the following instructions should be followed: • Continue aspirin.
+In patients taking a thienopyridine in whom CABG is planned and can be delayed, it is recommended that the drug be discontinued to allow for dissipation of the antiplatelet effect.
+The period of withdrawal should be at least five days in patients receiving clopidogrel and at least seven in those receiving prasugrel unless the need for revascularization and/or the net benefit of the thienopyridine outweighs the potential risk of excess bleeding.
+When PCI has been selected as a postangiography management strategy, the following instructions should be followed: Continue aspirin.
 Administer a loading dose of a thienopyridine if not started before diagnostic angiography.
 Discontinue anticoagulant therapy after PCI for uncomplicated cases.
 When medical therapy is selected as a management strategy and no significant obstructive CAD on angiography is present, antiplatelet and anticoagulant therapy should be administered at the discretion of the clinician.
 For patients in whom evidence of coronary atherosclerosis is present, albeit without flow-limiting stenosis, long-term treatment with aspirin and other secondary prevention measures should be prescribed.
-When medical therapy is selected and CAD is presence, the following approach is recommended: Continue aspirin.
+When medical therapy is selected and CAD is presence, the following approach is recommended: o Continue aspirin.
 Administer a loading dose of clopidogrel if not given before